alexeygumirov/pandoc-for-pdf-how-to/README.md

 | A    |   1   |
 | B    |   2   |

+> For the convenient formatting of your tables in Markdown files, I recommend to use the following VIM plugin: [_VIM Table Mode_](https://github.com/dhruvasagar/vim-table-mode).

 #### Processing of multiple files

 When you create large amount of content, it is not convinient to use one large MarkDown file for it.
 Then it is better to split it in multiple MarkDown files and organize them in a separate folder using names with leading sequence numbers, like here: